PeterCxy/paprika/README.md

 `theme`: The name of the theme to use for your blog.
 Must be a subdirectory in `./theme`, and the default one is `default`.
 The selected theme will be compiled statically into the final `.wasm` binary.
 For more information on themes, continue reading this documentation.

 `plugin_identifier`: Used in Standard Notes to distinguish plugins.

+`redirects`: OPTIONAL.
+A map of URLs where the key will be mapped to the value by Paprika using 301 redirects.
+This is mainly useful for migration from another blogging platform.

 `hljs`: An array of language support from `highlight.js` to be included in the final binary.
 The full `highlight.js` is notoriously huge and there's really no reason to include a bazillion languages you will never actually use in your blog posts.
 This will be read by `build.rs` to generate a JS shim that will load all languages in the array to the final binary via `webpack` support for `require`.